List of insect orders

-Insecta is a class of invertebrates that consists of around 30 individual orders.
+Insecta is a class of invertebrates that consists of around 30 individual extant orders.
 Orders are the fifth taxonomic rank used to classify living organisms, below the rank of class, but above the rank of family.
 With around 1 million insect species having been formally described and assigned a binomial name, insects are the most diverse group of animals, comprising approximately half of extant species on Earth.
 The total insect biodiversity has been estimated at around 6 million species.
 The most diverse orders are Coleoptera (beetles), Hymenoptera (wasps, bees, ants and sawflies), Lepidoptera (butterflies and moths), Diptera (flies) and Hemiptera (true bugs).
 Taxonomists disagree on the exact number of orders, with opinions ranging from 26 to 32 distinct extant orders.

 Insecta was originally divided into seven orders in 1758 by Carl Linnaeus in the 10th edition of Systema Naturae.
 When Insecta was originally described it was split into two informal groups, Paleoptera and Neoptera.
 Insects that do not have the ability to fold their wings over their abdomen were sorted into Paleoptera, and ones that could (or had an ancestor that could) were sorted into Neoptera.
 Individual orders were primarily defined by the number and structure of wings, with other factors such as antennae being considered.
 The classification of insects changes as new discoveries are found, with species regularly shifted around different orders.
 The most recent order described was the monotypic (an order with only one family) Mantophasmatodea in 2002.